 On 9th July 1806 CE, one of the daughters’ of Tipu Sultan was getting married.
 The sepoys used this as an excuse to enter the fort.
 As a sign of the revolt, they pulled down the British flag and hoisted the Royal Tiger Flag of Tipu.
 They also announced Tipu’s son Fateh Hyder as the new ruler.

 In the early hours of July 10, the Indian sepoys attacked the European barracks within the fort, and by late morning they had killed over 100 British soldiers and ransacked their houses.

-On receiving the news, the British commander, Colonel Robert Rollo Gillespie rushed with the Madras Cavalry, based 20 kms away in Arcot, and charged through the gates attacking the Indian sepoys.
+On receiving the news, the British commander, Colonel Robert Rollo Gillespie rushed with the Madras Cavalry, based 20 km away in Arcot, and charged through the gates attacking the Indian sepoys.
 The revolt was suppressed by noon resulting in the execution and court-martial of most of the mutineers.

-As a result of the uprising, a court of inquiry was setup by the British, who decided to shift Tipu Sultan’s family to Calcutta, in isolation, so that they could be as far away from Vellore as possible.
-Meanwhile the objectionable orders related to the dress code, that triggered the mutiny were also retracted.
-The news of the uprising shook up England so much that the then governor, William Bentick, and the Commander – in – chief of the Madras army, John Cradock, were both dismissed from their positions.
+As a result of the uprising, a court of inquiry was set up by the British, who decided to shift Tipu Sultan’s family to Calcutta, in isolation, so that they could be as far away from Vellore as possible.
+Meanwhile, the objectionable orders related to the dress code, that triggered the mutiny were also retracted.
+The news of the uprising shook up England so much that the then governor, William Bentick, and the Commander-in-chief of the Madras army, John Cradock, were both dismissed from their positions.

 Sadly, the British didn’t quite learn from the Vellore mutiny about the need to be sensitive to Indian ways.
 Decades later, reports that the British were lining cartridges of the newly introduced rifles in animal fat would send soldiers across Meerut, Lucknow and the North up in arms!